Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-touch-plate.md

 - Check that the bit you are using is not tapered and is conductive at the both its sides and end so that it can make electrical contact with the touch plate.
 - Ensure the settings you use are from the touch plate page on our website (not the settings in the video): <a href="https://resources.sienci.com/view/lmk2-touch-plate/" target="_blank" rel="noopener">https://resources.sienci.com/view/lm-touch-plates/</a>
 - Make sure your work coordinates match your touch plate settings (usually G54)
 - Check that there's proper electrical contact from your control box through to your magnet and touch plate.
 An easy way to check this is to run a Z probe with the router high up in the air and manually tap the magnet to the plate while they're held in each of your hands.
 If the bit stops and raises slightly up then lowers down again, this should indicate some form of connectivity from the magnet and touch plate to the control box.
 If you tap them together again, this should conclude the probing process and no errors should appear.
 If you don't observe this behaviour, then you should try this test again and if it again shows an error then check the electrical connections.
 See if the magnet is making contact with the metal leads of the wire by unscrewing the fastener in the centre and do the same for the banana plug as well.
 You may need to strip more insulation off the ends of the wire to get more contact with the metal surfaces.
-There’s a great video showing how to deal with banana connectors assembly/disassembly <a href="https://www.YouTube.com/watch?v=cH0C_g_lfXo" target="_blank" rel="noopener">here.</a>
+There's a great video showing how to deal with banana connectors assembly/disassembly <a href="https://www.YouTube.com/watch?v=cH0C_g_lfXo" target="_blank" rel="noopener">here.</a>
 - Check for continuity between the banana clip and the connector.
 If there's no continuity, test the bare end of the wire.
 If there is continuity, ensure the bare end of the wire is properly seated in the connector.

 <figure class="wp-block-image size-full">